ibm-cloud-docs/microsoft/01-about.md

 A summary of SQL Server editions are as follows:

+* Evaluation - Functionally the same as the Enterprise edition, and free for a 180 day trial but it isn’t supported.
+Can be upgraded to any edition but Express.
 * Express - Appropriate only for environments in which data size is small, is not expected to grow.
 This edition has no SQL Server Agent to automate backups.
 This edition is limited to a maximum of 1 socket or 4 cores or 1,410 MB available buffer pool memory or 10 GB individual database size.
 * Web - Appropriate for production environments but limited to low-cost server environments for web applications.
 * Standard - Appropriate for production environments but limited to a maximum of 4 sockets or 24 cores or 128 GB of buffer pool memory.